Home / Use Cases / Ticket Triage

 How do we automate ticket triage in the IT service desk?

 Your first line gets 30 to 50 tickets a day, and it feels like two thirds of them are the same frustration — forgotten password, printer offline, missing access to folder X, Outlook won’t start.
-This page describes how you automate triage far enough that your team has time again for the tricky 20 percent — and the human still stays in the loop where it counts.
+This page describes how to automate triage far enough that your team has time again for the tricky 20 percent — while a human stays in the loop where it counts.

-We look at the last 6–12 months of your tickets: what’s the most common category, what are the most common resolutions, where does it snag between first and second line, what gets misclassified and leads to loops.
-From this emerges a map of which ticket types are automatable, which are semi-automatable, which have to stay human.
+We look at the last 6–12 months of your tickets: what the most common category is, what the most common resolutions are, where things snag between first and second line, what gets misclassified and causes loops.
+The result is a map of which ticket types can be automated, which can be partially automated, and which have to stay human.

-Stack: API of your ticket system (Jira Service Management, Zammad, OTRS/Znuny, Freshservice, ServiceNow or Microsoft Dynamics Customer Service — depending on what’s running at your company).
-Analysis in Python, result as a compact report for management and IT leadership.
+Stack: the API of your ticket system (Jira Service Management, Zammad, OTRS/Znuny, Freshservice, ServiceNow or Microsoft Dynamics 365 Customer Service — depending on what’s running at your company).
+Analysis in Python, delivered as a compact report for management and IT leadership.

-We build a classifier that assigns an incoming ticket to a category (password, hardware, software, permission, other), estimates an urgency (standard, urgent, critical) and makes a proposal as to whom it should go.
-The classifier runs on a language model with your own category schema — not with a generic off-the-shelf “IT classes” schema.
+We build a classifier that assigns each incoming ticket to a category (password, hardware, software, permissions, other), estimates its urgency (standard, urgent, critical) and suggests who it should go to.
+The classifier runs on a language model using your own category schema — not a generic off-the-shelf “IT classes” taxonomy.

-Stack: Azure OpenAI in your Azure tenant, classification prompt with few-shot examples from your real tickets, optional fine-tuning via evaluation runs.
+Stack: Azure OpenAI in your own Azure tenant, a classification prompt with few-shot examples from your real tickets, optionally fine-tuned through evaluation runs.

-Step 3 — Auto-assignment and first-response proposal (week 4–6)
+Step 3 — Auto-assignment and suggested first responses (weeks 4–6)

-For clear categories the ticket gets automatically assigned to the responsible group, and a proposed first response is generated — based on existing solution articles or similar, already resolved tickets.
-Important: in the first weeks the first response does NOT go out automatically.
-A human sees the proposal and presses send or corrects.
-Human in the loop is standard, not an exception.
+For clear-cut categories, the ticket is automatically assigned to the responsible group and a suggested first response is generated — based on existing knowledge-base articles or similar tickets that have already been resolved.
+Important: in the first weeks, the first response does NOT go out automatically.
+A human reviews the suggestion and either hits send or corrects it.
+Human in the loop is the standard, not the exception.

-Stack: webhook or trigger in your ticket system, processing via Azure Function or Power Automate, response-proposal generation via Azure OpenAI, optional connection to your internal knowledge base from the RAG search.
+Stack: a webhook or trigger in your ticket system, processing via Azure Functions or Power Automate, response generation via Azure OpenAI, optionally connected to your internal knowledge base from the RAG search.

-Tickets for which the classifier is unsure (low confidence) go back into the human inbox and are NOT automatically assigned.
-Better to manually correct one ticket than ten wrongly assigned ones that subsequently wander through all teams.
-We calibrate the confidence threshold so that wrongly automated cases are the exception.
+Tickets the classifier is unsure about (low confidence) go back into the human queue and are NOT assigned automatically.
+Better to handle one ticket manually than to have ten misassigned ones wandering through every team afterwards.
+We calibrate the confidence threshold so that wrongly automated cases stay the exception.

-We start with one category — for example password resets and standard access requests — and measure for four weeks: how many tickets were correctly pre-classified, how often did the first response have to be changed, how fast was the throughput.
-Only when the numbers are right do we extend to further categories.
-The goal is not “automate everything”, but “recognize the routines and have them handled cleanly”.
+We start with a single category — say, password resets and standard access requests — and measure for four weeks: how many tickets were pre-classified correctly, how often the suggested first response had to be edited, how fast the turnaround was.
+Only when the numbers hold up do we extend to further categories.
+The goal is not “automate everything” but “recognise the routine and handle it cleanly”.

 What realistically changes afterwards